awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/6_maintenance_windows.md

    1. In the **Name** field, type a descriptive name to help you identify this Maintenance Window, such as `PatchTestWorkloadWebServers`.
    1. (Optional) you may enter a description in the **Description** field.
    1. Choose **Allow unregistered targets** if you want to allow a Maintenance Window task to run on managed instances, even if you have not registered those instances as targets.
-   >**Note**<br>If you choose **Allow unregistered targets**, then you can choose the unregistered instances (by instance ID) when you register a task with the Maintenance Window.
+   >**Note** If you choose **Allow unregistered targets**, then you can choose the unregistered instances (by instance ID) when you register a task with the Maintenance Window.
 If you don't, then you must choose previously registered targets when you register a task with the Maintenance Window.
    1. Specify a schedule for the Maintenance Window by using one of the scheduling options:
       1. Under **Specify with**, accept the default **Cron schedule builder**.
       1. Under **Window starts**, choose the third option, specify **Every Day at**, and select a time, such as `02:00`.